 2. Food Processor

-Not only does it store easily in a small cabinet, but this handy gadget will majorly cut down on meal prep time (which often sends us running to our Seamless app ), as you can chop and mince ingredients in minutes.
+Not only does it store easily in a small cabinet, but this handy gadget will majorly cut down on meal prep time.
+You can chop and mince ingredients in minutes.
 It’s one of the greatest kitchen hacks ever!
-Plus, think of all the smoothies you’ll be making!
+Plus, think of all the smoothies you’ll be making in your shared kitchen!

-A dutch oven is the perfect addition to a co-living household and those awesome potluck dinners you’re dying to have.
-Choose a vibrant color, so that when you host friends for a dinner to warm your new home, you can bring it right to the table to serve guests, saving you a dirty dish.
+A Dutch oven is the perfect addition to a co-living household and those awesome potluck dinners you’re dying to have.
+But make sure to choose a vibrant color.
+So, the nest time you host friends for a dinner, you can bring it right to the table!
+Save yourself a dirty dish.
 That’s one of the most useful kitchen hacks out there!

 Steal: Threshold Cast Iron Dutch Oven – 3 Qt., $29.99

-No kitchen is complete without a blender, and it’s the first item that Franci Cohen, certified nutritionist and personal trainer, stocks in a new kitchen.
-The appliance won’t take up precious real estate, and is essential to whipping up smoothies — a super easy way to up your fruit and veggie intake.
+No shared kitchen is complete without a blender.
+It’s the first item that Franci Cohen, certified nutritionist and personal trainer, stocks in a new kitchen.
+The appliance won’t take up precious real estate, and is essential to whipping up smoothies.
+And that’s a super easy way to up your fruit and veggie intake.
 Plus, If you’re one of those people who play whack-a-mole with their alarm clock every morning, your blender will ensure you have a filling and tasty breakfast to grab on the go – even when you have literally one minute to spare.
 You won’t need to search for kitchen hacks anymore after this purchase!

-And while smoothies may be the first thing that come to mind when reaching for the blender, that’s only scratching the surface:
+While smoothies may be the first thing that come to mind when reaching for the blender, that’s only scratching the surface.

 5. Chef’s Knife

-You won’t get very far prepping a healthy meal without a good knife, which Sakimura counts as one of her most essential early purchases.
+You won’t get very far prepping a healthy meal without a good knife.
+Sakimura counts as one of her most essential early purchases.
 If you go for the splurge and invest in a high-quality knife, Sakimura recommends getting it professionally sharpened once a year.
 Your shared kitchen will immediately feel like a professional kitchen with a good chef’s knife!